Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Data collection, processing, and labeling

-In the subsequent stage, three experienced human evaluators were engaged to visually analyze each cropped image.
+At this stage, the images were manually processed in order to build a curated version of the MTF data set focusing on maximizing classification quality.
+Three experienced human evaluators were involved to visually analyze each cropped image.
 Their primary objective was to confirm the presence of the desired celebrity's face in each image.
 This thorough examination process encompassed the following steps:

-\begin{itemize} \item Firstly, any image that did not contain a complete human face was eliminated.
-Since the original images were obtained from sources such as public domain or Creative Commons with permissions for modification, sharing, and commercial use, a significant number of them turned out to be random images of art or designs.
-Consequently, the Haar cascades method mistakenly detected features in these non-face images as faces.
-Once those inappropriate images were removed, the data set size was reduced to $42,575$ images.